deis/workflow/src/applications/managing-app-lifecycle.md

     Dec  3 00:30:31 ip-10-250-15-201 peachy-waxworks[web.8]: INFO:oejsh.ContextHandler:started o.e.j.s.ServletContextHandler{/,null}
     Dec  3 00:30:31 ip-10-250-15-201 peachy-waxworks[web.7]: INFO:oejs.AbstractConnector:Started SelectChannelConnector@0.0.0.0:10007
     Dec  3 00:30:31 ip-10-250-15-201 peachy-waxworks[web.8]: INFO:oejs.AbstractConnector:Started SelectChannelConnector@0.0.0.0:10008

-## Limit the Application

-Deis supports restricting memory and CPU shares of each [Container][].

-Use `deis limits:set` to restrict memory by process type:

-    $ deis limits:set web=512M
-    Applying limits... done, v3

-    === peachy-waxworks Limits

-    --- Memory
-    web      512M

-    --- CPU
-    Unlimited

-You can also use `deis limits:set -c` to restrict CPU shares.
-CPU shares are on a scale of 0 to 1024, with 1024 being all CPU resources on the host.

-!!! important
-    If you restrict resources to the point where containers do not start, the `limits:set` command will hang.
-If this happens, use CTRL-C to break out of `limits:set` and use `limits:unset` to revert.

 [application]: ../reference-guide/terms.md#application
 [container]: ../reference-guide/terms.md#container